-1. the subsidised fees that I charge?
+1. As a NPO, I provide subsidised services to the needy.
+Do I have to account for GST on the subsidised fees that I charge?
 2. I recover from my employees a portion of the fees incurred for organising staff welfare activities.
-Do I have to account for output tax on the fees that I receive from my employees? .
-3 3.
-I charge rental to third parties who wish to use the facilities / space at my business premises.
-Do I need to charge GST? .
-3 4.
-How should I treat the grants that I received from a government agency? .
-3 5.
-Do I have to account for output tax on cash and non-monetary sponsorship received?. .
-3 6.
-Do I have to account for output tax on gifts given away free during a lucky draw at an annual function of the company? .
-4 7.
-How do I account for output tax on goods sold through a charity auction? .
-4 8.
-When do I have to account for the GST on my supplies? .
-4 9.
-How do I treat sales of charity coupons that can be redeemed for goods and services a charity event?
-10. Do I have to issue tax invoices for sales that are subject to GST? .
-5 11.
-What are the conditions for claiming input tax? .
-5 12.
-Can I claim the input tax incurred on all my purchases? .
-5 13.
+Do I have to account for output tax on the fees that I receive from my employees?
+3. I charge rental to third parties who wish to use the facilities / space at my business premises.
+Do I need to charge GST?
+4. How should I treat the grants that I received from a government agency?
+5. Do I have to account for output tax on cash and non-monetary sponsorship received?3 6.
+Do I have to account for output tax on gifts given away free during a lucky draw at an annual function of the company?
+7. How do I account for output tax on goods sold through a charity auction?
+8. When do I have to account for the GST on my supplies?4 9.
+How do I treat sales of charity coupons that can be redeemed for goods and services at a charity event?
+10. Do I have to issue tax invoices for sales that are subject to GST?
+11. What are the conditions for claiming input tax?
+12. Can I claim the input tax incurred on all my purchases?5 13.
 I charge subsidised fees for my supply of goods and services.
-Can I claim input tax in full? .
-6 14.
-Do I have to compute my input tax apportionment ratio every quarter? .
-6 15.
-What is reverse charge and is it applicable to VWO or Charity? .
-7 16.
-Annex A - Input Tax Apportionment Formula .
-9 17.
+Can I claim input tax in full?
+14. Do I have to compute my input tax apportionment ratio every quarter?
+15. What is reverse charge and is it applicable to NPO or Charity?7 16.
+Annex A - Input Tax Apportionment Formula9 17.
 Annex B - Examples of performing Year-end tax Adjustments 10